zuiko21/minimOS/hard/sixtation.md

 within software configuration.
 While this reduced resolution is compatible with the Acer monitor, it is not recommended as sharpness will be sub-optimal.

+Another easily-implemented video mode is **816×1024** with a pixel aspect ratio of about _1.5:1_, which should match _VESA 1280x1024 @ 60 Hz_, thus well fitted to my LG1910S monitor.

 ### VRAM layout

 Being **6445-based** (improved 6845), VRAM is organized in an _Amstrad-like_ fashion, but